initztest/sample-python-app/README.md

 ## Sample output

-Pointing your browser to <http://localhost:5001/debug/ui> will bring up the following:
+Pointing your browser to <http://localhost:5001/debug/ui> or provided URL will bring up the following:

 ![](images/output.png)